Search this site

 The second Jack that I caught was also about 10 pounds and was a big surprise.
 I graphed a large group of bait fish in about 20 feet of water.
 Mixed in was a few bigger fish but I wasn't sure what they were because I was fishing a new area that I didn't think Jacks would be hanging out at.
 I was jigging a small spoon with my medium heavy G-Loomis rod, trying to catch bait fish to fish for larger fish.
 This large Jack crushes the spoon and immediately starts peeling out line.
 30-40 minutes later, he is in the kayak.
 Great fun and fight.
 Was not expecting this.

 I was fishing an area fairly close to the marina in about 30 feet of water where I graphed some large fish.
 I dropped my spoon down, shown just above the fish, using my G-Loomis medium-heavy bass rod when this 6 pound Trigger struck.
 Great fight that took about 15 minutes

 The teeth on this fish were really weird looking.
-During spawning season which occurs between May and August, Trigger fish become very aggressive in protecting their nest, often times charging and biting swimmers and divers.
-I have caught many Trigger fish since moving down here, but never this big.
+During spawning season which occurs between May and August, Parrot fish become very aggressive in protecting their nest, often times charging and biting swimmers and divers.
+I have caught many Trigger and Parrot fish since moving down here, but never this big.

 Below is a smaller, but still good sized, trigger fish, also caught on a spoon.